Set up G Suite for Outlook for your users

 - Microsoft Outlook 2007 with Office SP2

-- Microsoft Outlook 2007 with Office SP1 and this hotfix
+- Microsoft Outlook 2007 with Office SP1 with this hotfix

 - Microsoft Outlook 2003 with Office SP3